It is difficult to swallow, which means more time and effort are needed to move food or liquids from the mouth to the stomach.

 What you can do

-Consider the restrictions prior to the appointment.
+Consider the restrictions before the appointment.
 When you make the appointment, ask if there is anything you need to do in advance, such as restricting your diet.

-List your symptoms, including any that may seem unrelated to the reason you scheduled the appointment.
+List your symptoms, including any that may seem unrelated to why you scheduled the appointment.

-- Record key personal information, including major stress episodes or recent changes in your life.
+- Record key personal information, including significant stress episodes or recent changes in your life.

 - Write down all the symptoms you feel when you experience Dysphagia or make it difficult to swallow food.

 - List all medications, vitamins, and supplements you take.

 - Write down doubts to consult with your doctor.

 The treatment depends on the type of swallowing problem you have.
 Sometimes, a swallowing problem will resolve itself without treatment.
 At other times, swallowing problems can be easily managed.